 This program is federally funded and is thereby governed by the reimbursement policies of the Children’s Commission and the Supreme Court of Texas.
 All travel expenses will be paid in accordance with the following policies.
 Expenses eligible for reimbursement are set out below.
 If you have any questions, please contact Patrick Passmore at (512) 463-4924 or Patrick.Passmore@txcourts.gov.

 Complimentary breakfast, lunch, and afternoon snacks are provided during all three days of training.
 Participants who do not live in San Marcos, Texas will be eligible for reimbursement of hotel expenses in accordance with the reimbursement guidelines outlined below.

 The course requires out-of-town participants to spend three nights in a state-approved hotel in San Marcos.
 However, round-trip travel to San Marcos, and meals purchased outside of the hours of the training, such as dinner, will not be reimbursed.

 Please refer to www.gsa.gov for daily maximum lodging allowances.
 The single occupancy rate plus applicable taxes for your hotel room will be reimbursed for arrival on the night before the first day TST through the last day of TST.
 Additional room nights, guests, and incidental expenses are not reimbursable.

 All reimbursement claims must be submitted within 45 days of the event.
-The deadline for submitting reimbursement forms for this program is Monday, June 24th, 2019.
-Please allow 30 days from the date we receive your form for processing.
+The deadline for submitting reimbursement forms for this program is Monday, August 10, 2020.
+Please allow 30 days from the date we receive your reimbursement request form for processing.
 Failure to complete this form properly may result in delayed reimbursement.